 And when the woman saw that the tree was good for food, and that it was pleasant to the eyes, and a tree to be desired to make one wise, she took of the fruit thereof, and did eat, and gave also unto her husband with her; and he did eat.

-Here at the beginning of chapter 3, the serpent (literally: snake – figuratively referring to the devil, satan) which was more subtle (prudent, wise, crafty) than any beast (living being) of the field, approached the woman and began to talk to her.
+Here at the beginning of chapter 3, the serpent, which was more subtle (prudent, wise, crafty) than any beast (living being) of the field, approached the woman and began to talk to her.
 There is no record of the woman being shocked or frightened that he would speak to her and she could understand him.
 Mankind had dominion over the animals at that time.

 The first thing he said was a statement questioning what God had said in Genesis chapter 2.
 God had commanded the man, Adam, not to eat of the tree of the knowledge of good and evil, etc.